-In accordance with U. S. federal and state laws, the university provides notice of any employees and students who are registered sex offenders.
+In accordance with federal and state laws, the university provides notice of any employees and students who are registered sex offenders.
 This information is available through BYU Police.
 BYU Police can be contacted at 801-422-0911.
-There is no publicly available sex offender registry in Israel
+There is no publicly available sex offender registry in the United Kingdom